Application and Forms for Radiologic Sciences

 5. Submit Three Recommendations

 Submit recommendation forms from three professional references.
 Recommendation letters will not be accepted.
+Instructions included on the form.

-6. Submit Official College Transcripts
+6. Submit Official College Transcript(s) from Each School Attended

 7. Submit Foreign College Transcripts